ross-svh-code/101-days-of-code/daily-log.md

 # 101 Days Of Code - Log

+### Day 11: May 11, 2018

+**Today's Progress**: Worked through a lot of DOM manipulation.
+Learning how to select different parts and change style, text and attributes.

+**Thoughts**: Today was pretty sweet.
+Learned a lot about manipulating the DOM.
+I have spend quite a bit of time learning the fundamentals of JS and it is nice to finally start using it to create and change things on web page.
+Don't get me wrong, reversing a string and capitolizing the first letter of each word is just fantastic, but creating visible results feels a bit more meaningful.

+**Link(s) to work**: [The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/)

 ### Day 10: May 10, 2018

 **Today's Progress**: JS day!
 Spent most of the day reviewing JS that I have already learned pretty well.
 Glad I already have a good grasp on it though, because they rush through a lot of concepts and I would have been pretty lost if this was my first time learning about JS.